Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ```
    - `/dev/sdb  /dev/sdc  /dev/sdd  /dev/sde  /dev/sdf  /dev/sdg  /dev/sdh  /dev/sdi  /dev/sdj`

-### Git package should be installed on the system.
+### Git should be installed on the system.
 You can use below command to install it

 ```
       yum install git -y
 ```
-### SElinux should be disabled
+### SELinux should be disabled
-   - Use below command to check status of SElinux.
+   - Use below command to check status of SELinux.
 ```
       sestatus
 ```
-   - If SElinux is enable then you can run below command to disabled SElinux.
+   - If SELinux is enable then you can run below command to disabled SELinux.

 ```
       sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config && setenforce 0